byuccl/dac_sdc_2022/_labs/lab_1.md

 I will also be running a TCP server at `lundrigan.byu.edu:8080`.
 This server is only accessible on campus (for security purposes).
 If you are off-campus, you will need to VPN to test against it.

-## Pass Off

-To pass off your code, zip up all of the files in the lab folder, and upload it to Learning Suite.
-You only have one pass off, so make sure your client is well tested!

-## Grading

-- Parsing command-line options (40%)
-- Send data correctly to the server (20%)
-- Receive data from the server successfully (20%)
-- Style (20%)

 ## Resources

 - [getopt](https://man7.org/linux/man-pages/man3/getopt.3.html)